athomasq/athomasq.github.io/investing/investor-updates.md

 The other reason to be candid is simply this: investors want to help.
 They can't help if they're not informed.
 If you have to brief them from scratch every time you ask for something, it's ineffecient and leads to low-quality help.
 It also precludes "serendipitous" help -- eg. an investor reads your update, and although there's no explicit ask, they reach out because something in there sparks some thoughts that might be relevant.

 My favourite founder update in recent times began like this: *"Well, [REDACTED] was a pretty crap month."*  That kind of honesty builds a lot of trust.
-(This same founder emailed investors recently to raise a small bridge round, and closed it in less than an hour!)

 #### What should I include in an investor update?